-19. When a matter has been referred to the Student Complaints Committee by a Dean or the Chief Operating Officer, within 10 working days of the referral of the case to the Committee, the Secretary to the Committee shall ask the student who raised the complaint to supply a final written statement of the complaint for consideration by the Committee, together with all his/her supporting evidence.
+20. When a matter has been referred to the Student Complaints Committee by the Pro-Vice-Chancellor or Chief Operating Officer, within 10 working days of the referral of the case to the Committee, the Secretary to the Committee shall ask the student who raised the complaint to supply a final written statement of the complaint for consideration by the Committee, together with all his/her supporting evidence.
 The student shall provide all documentation to the Secretary to the Committee normally within 10 working days of being requested so to do.

-20. Within 3 working days, the Secretary to the Committee shall send copies of the written statement and supporting evidence to any person against whom the complaint lies, and/or in the case of a complaint concerning services to the Head of the department, section or other area responsible for providing those services, and shall normally invite a written response within a period of 10 working days.
+21. Within 3 working days, the Secretary to the Committee shall send copies of the written statement and supporting evidence to any person against whom the complaint lies, and/or in the case of a complaint concerning services to the Dean of School or their nominee or the Head of the support service or other area responsible for providing those services, and shall normally invite a written response within a period of 10 working days.

-21. Once the time limit in 20. above has elapsed, within a further 3 working days the Secretary to the Committee shall send copies of the written statement, supporting evidence and any response(s), to the Student Complaints Committee and to the student who raised the complaint.
+22. Once the time limit in 21. above has elapsed, within a further 3 working days the Secretary to the Committee shall send copies of the written statement, supporting evidence and any response(s), to the Student Complaints Committee and to the student who raised the complaint.
 The Student Complaints Committee will meet no earlier than 10 working days and no more than 30 working days after these statements are sent.

-22. When the Student Complaints Committee meets, the student who raised the complaint shall have the right to be heard at the hearing and to be accompanied by a person of his/her choice.
+23. When the Student Complaints Committee meets, the student who raised the complaint shall have the right to be heard at the hearing and to be accompanied by a person of his/her choice.
 The accompanying person may present the case on the student’s behalf if the student so wishes.
-Any person against whom the complaint lies, and/or in the case of a complaint concerning services the Head of the department, section or other areas responsible for providing those services, shall also have the right to attend and be heard at any meeting of the Student Complaints Committee and to be accompanied by a person of his/her choice who may speak on his/her behalf.
+Any person against whom the complaint lies, and/or in the case of a complaint concerning services the Dean of School or their nominee or the Head of the support service or other areas responsible for providing those services, shall also have the right to attend and be heard at any meeting of the Student Complaints Committee and to be accompanied by a person of his/her choice who may speak on his/her behalf.

-23. The student and the person against whom the complaint lies and/or the Head of department, section or other area, if attending, shall inform the Secretary at least 7 working days in advance of the meeting whether they intend to attend the hearing in person, the name and status of any accompanying persons and the name and status of any witnesses they wish to attend to support their case.
-The names of all those intending to be present will normally be communicated to the student and to the person(s) against whom the complaint lies and/or the Head of department, section or other area if relevant, at least 5 working days before the date of the meeting.
+24. The student and the person against whom the complaint lies and/or the Dean of School or their nominee or the Head of support service or other area, if attending, shall inform the Secretary at least 7 working days in advance of the meeting whether they intend to attend the hearing in person, the name and status of any accompanying persons and the name and status of any witnesses they wish to attend to support their case.
+The names of all those intending to be present will normally be communicated to the student and to the person(s) against whom the complaint lies and/or the Dean of School, Head of support service or other area if relevant, at least 5 working days before the date of the meeting.

-24. Every reasonable effort shall be made to convene meetings at a time suitable for the student.
+25. Every reasonable effort shall be made to convene meetings at a time suitable for the student.
 However, if the student fails to attend on the appointed day at the appointed time, the Student Complaints Committee may proceed to deal with the case in the student's absence.

-25. The Student Complaints Committee shall be able to suspend its hearing to seek additional information and shall give all parties at least 5 working days’ notice of its further sittings.
-All parties to the complaint shall be entitled to attend any meetings of the Committee at which witnesses are present or evidence heard.
+26. The Student Complaints Committee shall be able to suspend its hearing to seek additional information and shall give all parties at least 5 working days’ notice of its further sittings.
+All parties to the complaint shall be entitled to attend any meetings of the Committee at which witnesses are present or evidence is heard.